nulldxx/docker-snap/README.md

 # ![icon](https://github.com/user-attachments/assets/0f6efd89-75b1-4180-b326-cf057b78971d) docker-snap web app

-An image gallery web application built with Python Flask that runs in a lightweight Docker container.
-Display your local images as thumbnails with adjustable sizes and click to view full-size images or view a slideshow
+A media gallery web application built with Python Flask that runs in a lightweight Docker container.
+Display your local images and videos as thumbnails with adjustable sizes, click to view full-size images, or play videos with built-in controls.

 **Available on Docker Hub**: `nerwander/docker-snap:latest` - Ready to deploy with just Docker Compose!